BERT Goes Shopping: Comparing Distributional Models for Product Representations: Introduction

 \section{Introduction}

-Distributional semantics~\cite{Landauer1997AST} (hence, DS) is built on the assumption that the meaning of a word is given by the contexts in which it appears: word embeddings obtained from co-occurrence patterns through \textit{word2vec}~\cite{Mikolov2013EfficientEO}, proved to be both accurate by themselves in representing lexical meaning, and very useful as components of larger Nautral Language Processing (NLP) architectures~\cite{conneau2017word}.
-The empirical success and practical scalability of \textit{word2vec} objective gave rise to many domain-specific models~\cite{Ng2017dna2vecCV,Grover2016node2vecSF,10.1145/3139958.3140054}: in eCommerce,~\textit{prod2vec} is trained replacing words in a sentence with product interactions in a shopping session~\cite{Grbovic15}, eventually generating a vector representation of the products.
-The model enjoyed immediate success in the field and it is now important in NLP and Information Retrieval (IR) use cases for eCommerce~\cite{Vasile16,BianchiSIGIReCom2020}.
+Distributional semantics~\cite{Landauer1997AST} is built on the assumption that the meaning of a word is given by the contexts in which it appears: word embeddings obtained from co-occurrence patterns through \textit{word2vec}~\cite{Mikolov2013EfficientEO}, proved to be both accurate by themselves in representing lexical meaning, and very useful as components of larger Natural Language Processing (NLP) architectures~\cite{conneau2017word}.
+The empirical success and scalability of \textit{word2vec} gave rise to many domain-specific models~\cite{Ng2017dna2vecCV,Grover2016node2vecSF,10.1145/3139958.3140054}: in eCommerce,~\textit{prod2vec} is trained replacing words in a sentence with product interactions in a shopping session~\cite{Grbovic15}, eventually generating vector representations of the products.
+The key intuition is the same underlying~\textit{word2vec} -- you can tell a lot about a product by the company it keeps (in shopping sessions).
+The model enjoyed immediate success in the field and is now essential to NLP and Information Retrieval (IR) use cases in eCommerce~\cite{Vasile16,BianchiSIGIReCom2020}.

-As a key improvement over~\textit{word2vec}, the NLP community has recently introduced~\textit{contextualized representations}, in which a word like \textit{play} would have different embeddings depending on the general topic (e.g. a sentence about \textit{theater} vs \textit{soccer}), where as in \textit{word2vec} the word \textit{play} is going to have only one vector.
+As a key improvement over~\textit{word2vec}, the NLP community has recently introduced~\textit{contextualized representations}, in which a word like \textit{play} would have different embeddings depending on the general topic (e.g. a sentence about \textit{theater} vs \textit{soccer}), whereas in \textit{word2vec} the word \textit{play} is going to have only one vector.
 Transformer-based architectures~\cite{Vaswani2017AttentionIA} in large-scale models - such as BERT~\cite{devlin2019bert} - achieved SOTA results in many tasks~\cite{nozza2020mask,rogers2020primer}.
-As Transformers are being applied outside of NLP~\cite{Chen2020GenerativePF}, it is natural to ask whether we are missing a fruitful analogy with \textit{product representations}.
+As Transformers are being applied outside of NLP~\cite{Chen2020GenerativePF}, it is natural to ask whether we are missing a fruitful analogy with product representations.
 It is \textit{a priori} reasonable to think that a pair of sneakers can have different representations depending on the shopping context: is the user interested in buying these shoes because they are running shoes, or because these shoes are made by her favorite brand?

 In \textit{this} work, we explore the adaptation of~\textit{BERT}-like architectures to eCommerce: through extensive experimentation on downstream tasks and empirical benchmarks on typical digital retailers, we discuss advantages and disadvantages of contextualized embeddings when compared to traditional~\textit{prod2vec}.
 We summarize our main contributions as follows: